 16. What is an income statement?

-Sample answer: An income statement or P&L (profit and loss statement) is a financial statement that shows a company the revenues and expenses during a particular period.
+Sample answer: An income statement.
+Or P&L (profit and loss statement).
+Are both a financial statement that shows a company the revenues and expenses during a particular time period.
 This is calculated by looking at the net income or net profit after subtracting expenses, depreciation, and taxes.

 17. What are tangible assets?

 Sample answer: Tangible assets are similar to a fixed asset.
 This would be an asset that cannot be easily converted to cash.
 This includes real estate property, heavy machinery, and other operating equipment.